Pendulum–The "Hello World of multi-body dynamics"

 With a linear statespace object in hand, we can proceed to design an LQR or LQG controller.
 We will design both an LQR and an LQG controller in order to demonstrate two possible workflows.

-The LQR contorller is designed using the function ControlSystemsBase.lqr, and it takes the two cost matrices Q1 and Q2 penalizing state deviation and control action respectively.
+The LQR controller is designed using the function ControlSystemsBase.lqr, and it takes the two cost matrices Q1 and Q2 penalizing state deviation and control action respectively.
 The LQG controller is designed using RobustAndOptimalControl.LQGProblem, and this function additionally takes the covariance matrices r1, R2 for a Kalman filter.
-Before we call LQGProblem we partition the linearized system into an ExtendedStateSpace object using the partition function, this indicates what inputs of the system are available for control and what are considered disturbances, and what outputs of the system are available for measurement.
+Before we call LQGProblem we partition the linearized system into an ExtendedStateSpace object, this indicates which inputs of the system are available for control and which are considered disturbances, and which outputs of the system are available for measurement.
 In this case, we assume that we have access to the cart position and the pendulum angle, and we control the cart position.
 The remaining two outputs are still important for the performance, but we cannot measure them and will rely on the Kalman filter to estimate them.
-When we call observer_controller we get a linear system that represents the combined state estimator and state feedback controller.
+When we call extended_controller we get a linear system that represents the combined state estimator and state feedback controller.
 This linear system is then converted to an ODESystem by the function LQGSystem.

 Since the function lqr operates on the state vector, and we have access to the specified output vector, we make use of the system $C$ matrix to reformulate the problem in terms of the outputs.
 This relies on the $C$ matrix being full rank, which is the case here since our outputs include a complete state realization of the system.
 This is of no concern when using the LQGProblem structure since we penalize outputs rather than the state in this case.